gloriadavid059-png/credit-card-fraud-transaction-analysis/README.md

 The analysis provides insights into customer behavior, fraud risk, and transaction performance.
 These findings can support fraud prevention strategies, customer segmentation, loyalty programs, and strategic decision-making.

+## SQL Analysis

+The project includes SQL queries used to:

+* Calculate KPI metrics
+* Analyze fraud rates
+* Identify top customers
+* Analyze country performance
+* Track monthly transaction trends
+* Evaluate merchant category fraud patterns

+The SQL file is available in this repository for reference.

 ---

 ## Author